noahfajarda/Urban-Info/README.md

 ## Functionality

-On the top left of this website there will be a "Toggle Music" button that allows you to play a variety of background music while you search.
-A pop-up box will then appear displaying a volume slider letting you adjust the volume and select a variety of backgroung music that you would like to play.

-The top right of this website displays a "Meet the Team" button that will display each collaburators information for Github and Linken.
+The top right of this website displays a "Meet the Team" button that will display each collaburators information for Github and LinkedIn.

 This website works by typing in a name of a major urban area into the search bar.
 The seacrch bar offers auto-complete of urban area names depending on the letters inputed.

 There is a history section under the search bar that will save your searches.
-It will save them even if you exit the page and comeback.
+It will save them even if you exit the page and come back.

-You can simply click any of the recent searches done to switch between them without having to type them again.
-This feature does not save duplicate searchs.
+You can simply click any of the recent searches done to view urban area data without time loss.
+This feature does not save duplicate searches.

-If you would like to clear your history all you have to do is press the "Clear History" button.
-This will earase all the history that was gathered.
+If you would like to clear your history, all you have to do is press the "Clear History" button.
+This will erase all the urban area history that was gathered.

-After inputing or selecting a name of an urban area you will then be able to click on the area qualites that you would like further information on.
+After inputing or selecting a name of an urban area, you will then be able to click on the area quality categories that you would like further information on.

 A drop down effect will then display more detailed information and statistics of the qualites associated with the area that is chosen.